 [ 22.587279] console [tty0] enabled [ 24.186230] serial8250: ttyS0 at I/O 0x3f8 (irq = 4) is a 16550A [ 24.186860] 00:08: ttyS0 at I/O 0x3f8 (irq = 4) is a 16550A [ 51.598012] audit(1243322582.732:2): type=1503 operation="inode_permission" requested_mask="a::" denied_mask="a::" name="/dev/tty" pid=5705 profile="/usr/sbin/cupsd" namespace="default"

-What we are interested in is the name of the serial port, in this case ttyS0, which we will need in order to use Minicom.
-In terminal enter
+What we are interested in is the name of the serial port.
+In the first section above it is ttyS0, the other is ttyUSB0. which we will need in order to use Minicom.
+Next, enter in a terminal enter:

 sudo minicom -s